nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

 ├── coverage                  # Karma code coverage output folder ├── dist                      # Folder where the build script places the built app.
 Use this in prod.
 ├── docs                      # All documentation
-├── lib                       # Contains arcJS and mapskin libraries that are not available in npm ├── karma.conf.js             # Configuration for karma test runner ├── package.json              # Package configuration.
-The list of 3rd party libraries and utilities ├── scripts                   # Node scripts that run build related tools
+├── lib                       # Contains arcJS and mapskin libraries that are not available in npm as well as a config file for Modernizr.
+├── karma.conf.js             # Configuration for karma test runner
+├── package.json              # Package configuration.
+The list of 3rd party libraries and utilities
+├── scripts                   # Node scripts that run build related tools